Scottish Court Says Johnson's Suspension Of U.K. Parliament Is Illegal

 The decision by a three-judge panel on the Court of Session will not immediately force the government to allow lawmakers to reconvene — their suspension officially began on Tuesday, and they're not slated to meet again until Oct.
 14.

-But the court's ruling is a victory for Member of Parliament Joanna Cherry of Edinburgh South West, who led the case, and nearly 80 lawmakers who joined her.
-And it's a turnabout from last week, when a single judge — a "lord ordinary," in the Scottish system — dismissed Cherry's original petition.
+But the court's ruling is a victory for Joanna Cherry of Edinburgh South West, the member of Parliament who led the case, and nearly 80 lawmakers who joined her.
+And it's a turnabout from last week when a single judge — a "lord ordinary" — dismissed Cherry's original petition.

 After the decision was announced, Cherry called for Parliament to be recalled, saying, "Now, for every moment Parliament remains prorogued, the British government are breaking the law."

-Noting that the decision was unanimous, Cherry said that in last week's hearings, she detected "a whiff of bad faith on behalf of Boris Johnson and the British government."
+Cherry said she wasn't surprised by the unanimous decision, noting that during last week's hearings, she detected "a whiff of bad faith on behalf of Boris Johnson and the British government."

 A central question in the case was whether courts are able to review advice that the prime minister gives to the queen — as Johnson did in asking Queen Elizabeth II to prorogue Parliament.
 While the Court of Session judges seemed to stop short of affirming that power, they said they can still rule on the advice's effect.